Northern Low German

-Dannenberg (Elbe).
 A transitional dialect area of Northern Low Saxon and Mecklenburgisch-Vorpommersch includes or used to include Lüneburg.

 There is or used to be a dialect area transitional to Eastphalian including Wunstorf.

 There is or used to be an area of transition to Eastphalian North of Celle.

 A transitional dialect area of Eastphalian and Brandenburgisch is or used to be North of Wolfsburg.

 Another transitional dialect area of Central Pomeranian and East Pomeranian roughly from Wolin (town) and Szczecin to about the border of the former Province of Posen used to exist.

 A transitional dialect area of Central Pomeranian and Brandenburgisch including Schwedt used to exist.

-East Pomeranian and Low Prussian dialect had a transitional area of each other.
-Places within this area included Bytów (Bütow), Lębork (Lauenburg), Bydgoszcz (Bromberg), Toruń (Thorn) and Przechówko.
-Within the respective area of Northern Low Saxon, East Pomeranian, Brandenburgisch and the transitional area of East Pomeranian and Low Prussian there was one language island each.
-Central Pomeranian had two language islands within its area.